A child sits behind a table while feeding something to a rodent through a tube, surrounded by various materials and a book.

 Max and his mom embark on a road trip as they adjust to their new understanding of family

-A venus flytrap plant wearing a necktie holds a magnifying glass while riding on a skateboard.
+Book cover for Inspector Flytrap.
+A Venus Flytrap plant holds a magnifying glass while riding a skateboard.

 Inspector Flytrap series